matthewphamilton/r4dev/content/en/docs/Getting-started/Software/Terms/Citation/_index.md

 linkTitle: "Citation"
 weight: 268
 description: >
-  ready4 is easy to appropriately cite.
+  If you find ready4 useful, please cite it appropriately - it is easy to do!
 ---

 To make it easier to cite our software, each software item bundle includes a CITATION.cff file.
 Inclusion of this file means that the repositories storing our software can generate appropriate citations in the format of most relevance to you.